-Priya Mishra is an award-winning writer and director who’s burning white hollywood to the ground.
+Priya Mishra is a director + writer who’s burning white hollywood to the ground.

 Based in New York City, she wrote, directed, and co-produced her debut short film, Bath Bomb (2021), in Fall 2019.
 Bath Bomb and Only Business (2022) are currently playing at festivals.